Do you have a few funny mom fails? C’mon. Fess up. I know you’re out there.

 I did not fall for that trick.

-They were stuck with their lunch unless it was their birthday.
-One day a year they had a hot lunch.
+They were stuck with their lunch unless it was a special occasion.
 I would like to meet “Johnny’s” mom sometime soon.

 For more laughter, check out these funny mom tweets.

-What “hot mess” mom moments have you done lately?
+What funny mom fails have you done lately?

 Continue the conversation on Facebook and join the group Christian Family Living.
 This is a place for Christian women to share their experiences and get helpful tools to navigate the Christian life.
 We love to laugh, cry, and encourage each other to live out our faith one day at a time.